Bill to review national minimum wage every five years passes second reading - Nigeria Today

 Bill to review national minimum wage every five years passes second reading

-The house leader blamed the continuous clamour for increased minimum wage by workers across the country on inflation.
+The National Minimum Wage submitted every five years for review has passed its second reading in the House of Representatives on Tuesday, the bill was sponsored by Femi Gbajabiamila (APC, Lagos) the House Leader.
+Leading the debate on the general principles, Mr. Gbajabiamila said the bill sought to provide for periodic review of the national …

-The post Bill to review national minimum wage every five years passes second reading appeared first on Premium Times Nigeria.
+The post Bill to review national minimum wage every five years passes second reading appeared first on INFORMATION NIGERIA.

 Do you something awesome to share with the world?
 Click here to share